Route to licensure

 - They have satisfactorily completed at least 12 months of acceptable postgraduate training or an acceptable equivalent

-The LMCC is not a licence to practise medicine, the authority to issue such is reserved to the medical regulatory authorities.
-The LMCC is a part of the Canadian Standard, the set of requirements for awarding a full licence.
+The LMCC is NOT a licence to practise medicine, the authority to issue such is reserved to the medical regulatory authorities (MRAs).
+The LMCC is a part of the Canadian Standard for independent practice, the set of requirements for award of a full unrestricted licence to practice.
 Upon receiving their LMCC, candidates are also enrolled in the Canadian Medical Register.

-The Canadian Standard is the set of academic qualifications that automatically makes an applicant eligible for full licensure in every Canadian province and territory.
+The Canadian Standard sets out the academic qualifications that make an applicant eligible for full licensure in every Canadian province and territory.

 Physicians applying for the first time to become licensed to practise medicine in a Canadian jurisdiction may achieve full licensure only if they: